esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 > Ever since discovering the `isolation` property, I've been using it a ton.
 Whenever a child within a component applies a `z-index` value, I add `isolation: isolate` to the component's parent element.
 This guarantees that we won't see weird "slip-in-between" bugs, like the one we saw with the sticky header.
 But it doesn't contribute at all to z-index inflation, or force me to pick a value. - Josh

-💡 `z-index` works without setting `position` when elements are
+💡 `z-index` works without setting `position` when you are using Flexbox or Grid.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTE4NDYzODksLTE5NzY0ODY5NzQsLT
+eyJoaXN0b3J5IjpbNjUwMDc4MjEwLC0xOTc2NDg2OTc0LC0xNj
-E2ODg2OTIyODEsLTQ0MDc1NDM3OSwtMTE3MTcxNTc5OSw2NjI4
+g4NjkyMjgxLC00NDA3NTQzNzksLTExNzE3MTU3OTksNjYyODY5
-NjkwNTgsMTIzNTg0ODk3Nyw0MTQwMjY2MjAsMzQ0ODYxNjY1LD
+MDU4LDEyMzU4NDg5NzcsNDE0MDI2NjIwLDM0NDg2MTY2NSwxMD
-EwMzc5OTI1NzAsLTE2NTg5MjMyNDksMTE1ODA0NTQ1MSwxNDcw
+M3OTkyNTcwLC0xNjU4OTIzMjQ5LDExNTgwNDU0NTEsMTQ3MDUy
-NTI4MDA0LC0yOTkxNDQ1MTcsMTYwMjk0MjM1MywxMjI2MTgxMT
+ODAwNCwtMjk5MTQ0NTE3LDE2MDI5NDIzNTMsMTIyNjE4MTE3MS
-cxLC0xODM5MDMwNTEzLC0xMDI1MTc3NjQzLDIzMzI1MDAxMywt
+wtMTgzOTAzMDUxMywtMTAyNTE3NzY0MywyMzMyNTAwMTMsLTE0
-MTQ0MTY0MjM4OF19
+NDE2NDIzODhdfQ==
 -->